eml10n/digisecdirectory/content/en/_index.md

 * Applications configured with [Onion routing](/categories/onion-routing); and
 * [OpenPGP encryption](/categories/openpgp-encryption) applications.

 Using the tools recommended in this directory can help you improve your digital security and safety.
-Knowing how these tools work and how to use them properly are equally important in lowering your digital security risks and mitigating your digital safety threats.
+Having good understanding of how these tools work and knowing how to use them properly are equally important in limiting your digital security risks and mitigating your digital safety threats.

 The [digital security guides](/categories/digital-security-guides/) section contains a list of resources including step-by-step instructions, user manuals, trainer's handbooks, support toolkits, and other similar materials.
 These guides cover a wide range of digital security and safety topics including privacy, surveillance, censorship, encryption, backup, and more.